gregorybloom/YouTubeModding14/README.md

 ## **Important Note**

-This is meant to be a continuation/spinoff of McJty's tutorials.
-It assumes you have the skills necessary to handle that much, so start there.
+**This is a continuation/spinoff of McJty's tutorials.
+It assumes you have completed those tutorials, so start there.**

 Other skills you should need:

 1) Learning the basics of JSON
 2) learning how to read `run/logs/latest.log`

-I have almost zero experience modding minecraft.
-If you have questions, there are two discords that have experienced users: Modded Minecraft, and Minecraft Modded Development.
+**I have almost zero experience modding minecraft.**  If you have questions, there are two discords that have experienced users: Modded Minecraft, and Minecraft Modded Development.
 A search for these discords will help you.

 <br>